sushantsbelapurkar/Stock-Portfolio-Robo-Advisor/README.md

 •	Using Machine learning classification, PCA, DNN algorithms and passing entire financial statements data, predict the list of stocks that may perform better than S&P500.
 Accuracy achieved:75%.
 •All code files are not uploaded as project is in progress.

-# Creating and Rebalancing the Portfolio
-[Code with explanation](https://drive.google.com/open?id=12_o7swd6RlXgsBFGW5NbGLktIo91vJr0)
+**Creating and Rebalancing the Portfolio with value and growth investment strategy** [Code with explanation](https://drive.google.com/open?id=12_o7swd6RlXgsBFGW5NbGLktIo91vJr0)

-# Machine Learning stock selection with all features of financial statements
-[Code with explanation](https://drive.google.com/open?id=1Nk1mlDUBEULa85zNcoP9gh9btxLv4nmj)
+**Machine Learning stock selection with all features of financial statements** [Code with explanation](https://drive.google.com/open?id=1Nk1mlDUBEULa85zNcoP9gh9btxLv4nmj)

-# Machine Learning stock selection with selected features
-[Code with explanation](https://drive.google.com/open?id=1X3naHVxt6sRkQZ-y8WUqhPk7Qpy-zR-T)
+**Machine Learning stock selection with selected features** [Code with explanation](https://drive.google.com/open?id=1X3naHVxt6sRkQZ-y8WUqhPk7Qpy-zR-T)